 “Instead of being resentful of the boarders, she should have been grateful for them.
 Instead of wanting them to leave, she should have been figuring out a way to fit more of them into the house.”

-Before the Great Depression began, the Kittredges were a well-to-do family: dad had bought a new car dealership and they had a comfortable home in a prosperous neighborhood.
+Before the Great Depression began, the Kittredges were a well-to-do family: Dad had bought a new car dealership and they had a comfortable home in a prosperous neighborhood.
 Kit enjoyed carefree days playing with friends.
 Now, she spends her time thinking up creative ways to earn money to help her family pay the bills.
 At first, she is resentful.
-It’s just not fair!
 But when she learns how much her loved ones are struggling, she wants nothing more than to help them.
 Instead of missing the way things were, she is grateful she still has a home.